teomits/Rocket/rocket.markdown

 Let's take another approach and take a look at the AndroidManifest.xml file.
 Indeed, there are 3 activities declared there.
 If we look carefully there is an attribute **android:exported** declared on each activity.
 The android:exported attribute sets whether a component(activity, service, broadcast reaceiver, etc.) can be launched by components of other applications.
 If true, any app can access the activity and launch it by its exact class name.
-If false, only components of the same application,\
-applications with the same user ID, or privileged system components can launch the\
+If false, only components of the same application, applications with the same user ID, or privileged system components can launch the activity.
+More info here (https://developer.android.com/privacy-and-security/risks/android-exported).
-).

 ![](assets/image14.png)

 The android:exported attribute seems to be declared as true in the Login Activity.
 This is justified as login activity is the first screen when the app launches.
-However, android:exported attribute has also been declared as true in Rockets Activity. **This means that we could bypass the login screen if we make an intent to Rockets Activity directly.**
+However, android:exported attribute has also been declared as true in Rockets Activity. **This means that we could bypass the login screen if we make an intent to
+Rockets Activity directly.**

 **Exploitation (!)**

 Therefore, the next step is to **create an attacker app that will send an intent to the vulnerable app.**

 **Creating the attacker app (\*)**

 First, we open the Android studio and create a new project.

 The attacker's app UI will contain only one activity and a single button in it.
 Upon clicking the button, the app will send an Intent to the vulnerable app and try to open the Rockets activity declaring the right path.

 The main activity of the attacker's app:

 ![](assets/image15.png)

 •We declare a constant variable as the package name we target to make the intent.

 •We set up an onClickListener for the button.

 •Inside the listener, we create the intent and set the component of the vulnerable path.

 •Start the activity-component.